brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 nodes `A` and `B` and read from nodes `C` and `D`, we will always get stale data.

-What we need is some way to guarantee that at least one of nodes that we are reading from is a node that received the write, and that's what quorums are.
+What we need is some way to guarantee that at least one of the nodes that we are reading from is a node that received the write, and that's what quorums are.

-For example, if we have 5 replicas and require that 3 of them accept the write, and also read from 3, we can be sure that _at least_ one of these replicas that we are reading from accepted the write and therefore has the most recent data.
+For example, if we have 5 replicas and require that 3 of them accept the write, and also read from 3 replicas, we can be sure that _at least_ one of these replicas that we are reading from accepted the write and therefore has the most recent data.
+There's always an overlap.

 Most databases allow us to configure how many replicas need to accept a write (`w`) and how many we want to read from (`r`).
 A good rule of thumb is to always have